govorilka/cleansvg/README.md

-# cleansvg
+# CleanSVG

-Cleansvg is a utility for view and editing tiny-svg files
+CleanSVG is a utility for view and editing tiny-svg files